Sonnet 5 vs Haiku 4.5 vs Opus 5: Which Claude Model Wins? (July 2026)

 ## Pick Sonnet 5 for: almost everything (it's the default for a reason)

 Sonnet 5 collapsed most of the old "when to pay for Opus" calculus.
-On real-world knowledge-work benchmarks it now edges out Opus 4.8 (GDPval-AA v2: 1,618 vs 1,615), and it leads on computer-use tasks (OSWorld-Verified: 81.2%).
+On real-world knowledge-work benchmarks it edged out Opus 4.8 (GDPval-AA v2: 1,618 vs 1,615), and it leads on computer-use tasks (OSWorld-Verified: 81.2%).
 In practice that means:

 - **Client / borrower / customer communication** — the daily back-and-forth, at speed

 - **Long-form structured documents** — memos, disclosure drafts, PRDs, case analyses.
-This used to be Opus territory; Sonnet 5 handles most of it at or above Opus quality
+This used to be Opus territory; Sonnet 5 handles most of it at Opus-tier quality

 - **Long-document analysis** — full case files, medical histories, board packages, policy documents.
 1M context, same as Opus

-- **Multi-step workflows** — Sonnet 5's agentic improvements are the headline of the release; most chained workflows no longer need Opus
+- **Multi-step workflows** — Sonnet 5's agentic improvements were the headline of its release; most chained workflows don't need Opus

 - **Iteration and polishing** — fast enough to think alongside you